VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 # Below this point, entries are in reverse chronological order

+### STM

+"Software transactional memory (STM) is a concurrency control mechanism analogous to database transactions for controlling access to shared memory in concurrent programming.
+Eventually, Verse will feature STM because it unlocks performance gains for large distributed simulations, among other motivations."

 ### Next steps after Lang Ref

 I will probably update the journal daily at this point.
 After I feel very verse with Verse, I will be making UEFN game snippets.
 I am most curious to attempt a maximum size full PBR Island terrain to walk around in with some Verse procedural generation...